27 April 2022

-To build the West Gate Tunnel approximately 1.5 million cubic meters of rock and soil will need to be removed.
+To build the West Gate Tunnel approximately 1.5 million cubic meters of soil will need to be removed.

-Digging up this amount of soil to build the West Gate Tunnels will be a 24/7 operation at our Northern Portal site in Yarraville.
+Digging up this amount of soil is a 24/7 operation at our tunnelling hub in Yarraville.
 Testing shows the levels of PFAS expected to be found during tunnel boring are low and at safe levels for the community and the environment.
 Groundwater testing along the tunnel alignment shows PFAS levels of between zero and 0.7 micrograms per litre or less, which is between detectable limits and much less than water that is safe to swim in.

-Work has now started on a purpose-built facility at Hi-Quality's Bulla Spoil Processing Facility that will manage and dispose of soil excavated by the tunnel boring machines on the West Gate Tunnel Project.
+Soil from tunnelling is sent to Hi-Quality’s Bulla Spoil Processing Facility that manages and disposes of soil excavated by the West Gate Tunnel Project.

-How tunnel rock and soil gets out of the ground
+How tunnel soil gets taken out of the ground

-It is then placed in storage areas, before excavators load it into covered and lined trucks for safe and secure transport to a disposal facility.
+It is then placed in storage areas before excavators load it into covered trucks for safe and secure transport to a disposal facility.

-All relevant EPA Victoria and WorkSafe Victoria requirements will be met every step of the way to protect the community and workers from the moment the soil is dug up to when it’s transported and disposed of appropriately.
+All relevant EPA Victoria and WorkSafe Victoria requirements are met every step of the way to protect the community and workers from the moment the soil is dug up to when it’s transported and disposed of appropriately.